Society of Humanitarianism: Southern Netherlands

 Following the Drenthe colonies there were also colonies developed with similar initiatives in the Southern Netherlands.
 In Wortel a free colony in 1822 and in Merksplas an unfree colony was founded by Johannes van den Bosch.
 The colony in Wortel was completely demolished after the Belgian Revolution.
 This location was a tramp institution established in 1881, which still has limited service as such today.
 The colony of Merksplas is now a prison and a center for rejected asylum seekers.

 Present day

 In the 20th century residential schools for "unsocials" were established in the major cities.
-They later became obsolete, and the last of them were closed down in the mid 1970's.
+They later became obsolete, and the last of them were closed down in the mid-1970s.
 The Society for Humanitarians was transformed into a foundation, which is responsible for the management of 1400 acres of cultured and forestry land, including a part of the National Park Drents-Friese Wold.
-In the museum “De Proefkolonie” in Frederiksoord the Society shows what life in the colonies was like.
+In the museum "De Proefkolonie" in Frederiksoord the Society shows what life in the colonies was like.
 There is a database with the names of persons who lived as settlers or as officers in the colonies or who worked there.
 In Veenhuizen the National Prison Museum is located in a former work institution at Oude Gracht 1.